City honors Det. Steven McDonald with plaque

 In a poignant ceremony, the family of Det.
 Steven McDonald, city officials and his fellow NYPD officers gathered Wednesday on the anniversary of his death to commemorate him with a plaque at the Central Park Precinct.

 McDonald died on Jan.
-10, 2017, at 59, apparently after a heart attack.
-He had been a paraplegic since he was shot by a teenager in Central Park in 1986 but learned to speak, spreading a message of forgiveness that inspired many around the world who came to know him.
+10, 2017, at 59, after an apparent heart attack.
+He had been a quadriplegic since he was shot by a teenager in Central Park in 1986, but returned to work and spread a message of forgiveness that inspired many around the world who came to know him.
 Those attending the ceremony included former NYPD Commissioner William Bratton, Cardinal Timothy Dolan and former Mayor David Dinkins.

 “Bitter because we miss him, but sweet because we knew him, because he taught us so much so beautifully,” Mayor Bill de Blasio said about the significance of the day.